mmmarinho/ROS2_Tutorial/docs/source/launch_configurable_nodes.rst

     quote: Yeah, you're gonna die, it's a matter of time.
 That ain't the question.
 The question's, whether they're gonna have a good story ...
     philosopher_name: Tyler
     ---

+And there you have it.
+Feeling inspired yet?